erikabp123/ClassicAddonManager/Readme.md

     java --illegal-access=deny -jar ClassicAddonManager.jar
 ```

-The first time you run the program it will ask for your wow classic installation path.
+The first time you run the program it will ask for your the path to your WoW classic 'wow.exe' installation path.
-Simply paste that in the location of your wow.exe file. e.g.
+Simply navigate to the location of your wow.exe file. e.g.
 ```
     C:\Program Files (x86)\World of Warcraft\_classic_
 ```

 ### Updating to newer versions

+As of verson 0.35 the addon manager features and auto-update feature.
+Each time the manager is launched it will look for an update and inform
+you if a new one is available.

-To update to a newer version either
+To update manually:

-a.) extract the .zip file and overwrite the contents or
+a.) extract the .zip file of the newest release and overwrite the contents or

 b.)
-Download the ClassicAddonManager-x.x.jar file, renamed it to simply ClassicAddonManager.jar and past it into the
+Download the ClassicAddonManager.jar file and past it into the
-system folder, overwrite when prompted.
+system folder, overwriting when prompted.

-Option B is a substantially smaller download, and can be recommended over option a.
+Option B is a substantially smaller download, and can be recommended over option a for manual updates.

+IMPORTANT:

+If you choose to update manually, make sure you 'data' folder is present.
+This folder contains all the manager's information about your managed addons.

 ### Changing WoW installation folder